Paris has been on my bucket list since I was a kid. A dreamy and romantic city with a rich history and is more than one can ask for.

 The architecture of Notre Dame is breathtaking and picturesque.
 It has beautiful stained glass and rose windows.
 The exterior design is also gorgeous, with gargoyles and decorations.

-Note: It is still undergoing reconstruction works after the devastating fire of April 2019.
+Note: It is still undergoing reconstruction after the devastating fire of April 2019.
 Surrounding the building are now boards showing photos of the fire damage and the history of the Cathedral.